broadinstitute/dsp-appsec-sphinx-kb-archived/source/security_platform_categories/securing_git/index.rst

 Secrets, such as private keys or API tokens, are regularly leaked by developers in source code repositories.
 More often than not this happens by accident.
-Accidents happen, however it's important that the necessary that the necessary steps are taken as part of mitigation
+Accidents happen, however it's important that the necessary steps are taken as part of mitigation

 Examples of sensitive information: